sst/sst/www/docs/constructs/migration.md

 The v1 SST constructs were restrucrtured with the following goals in mind:

 1. Consistent interfaces for:
     - Customizing the underlying AWS resources
     - Accessing the underlying AWS resource names and ARNs
-2. Reduce the need for CDK imports
+1. Reduce the need for CDK imports
-3. Complete support for inline TS Docs
+1. Complete support for inline TS Docs
-4. Laying the foundation for full typesafey
+1. Laying the foundation for full typesafey

 ## Steps
+Estimated time: 15 minutes

 1. Run `npx sst update 1.0.0-beta.3`
-2. Follow the [Changelog](#changelog) below to update each constructs in your SST app.
+1. For each SST construct used in your app, find its corresponding section in the [Changelog](#changelog) below, and follow the steps to update.
+1. Check all constructs have been updated:
+    - For TS projects (ie. using `index.ts`), run `npx run tsc --noEmit` or `yarn run tsc --noEmit` to ensure there are not type errors.
+    - For JS projects (ie. using `index.js`), run `npx sst build` or `yarn sst build` to ensure there are no build warning.
-3. Run `npx sst diff` to review the changes.
+1. As a final check, run `npx sst diff` prior to deploying and review the changes.

 ## Changelog
 ### App Changelog